MolecularCartography/Optimus/README.md

 This option allows you to get files with spatial distribution of detected features that can be visualized in `ili.

 1. You should create a *.csv file with spatial coordinates of your samples.
 There're several requirements to the file formatting.
+You can find an example of such a file in the [demo](#demo) section.
   * The file contains 5 columns: sample name, x coordinate, y coordinate, z coordinate, spot radius.
   * The first line of the file is treated as column headers, you can come up with any names for them.
   * Values in the 1st column should contain file names corresponding to your samples without extensions, e.g. if your sample is written to a file called "PA14_EM_1-1_E-12_P1-E-12_01_1907.mzXML" a corresponding value in the first column will be "PA14_EM_1-1_E-12_P1-E-12_01_1907".